diificult/CarAI/README.md

 -   [ ] Real World Environment
     -   [ ] AI sticks to one side of the road
     -   [ ] AI can follow traffic lights
-    -   [ ] Multiple AI's on the road that avoid eachother
+    -   [ ] Multiple AI's on the road that avoid each other

 ### Extended Goals